-Findings from FY23 Campaigns and Analytics: Demographic and Geographic Insights
+Findings from FY23 and FY24 Campaigns and Analytics: Demographic and Geographic Insights

 Our successful Pick Your Path to Paradise marketing campaign during FY23 not only significantly increased traffic to our website, but it also helped us to better understand who was interested in Livingston as a tourism destination and where they lived.

-Results from our FY23 marketing campaign showed that we were most successful in reaching women, ages 65+ in our digital campaigns.
-Below is a snapshot of the age and gender distribution from this campaign. (see attachment)
+In FY24 we built on the success of that campaign.
+Results from our FY24 winter marketing campaign showed that we were most successful in reaching women and men, ages 65+ in our digital campaigns.
+Below is a snapshot of the age and gender distribution from this campaign. (see attachment).
+We will use this and other data to inform how to best target our messages and creative for FY25.